vaibhavkapase1302/infra-terraform-DOC/README.md

-# DigitalOcean Kubernetes + Ingress + TLS (Terraform)
+# IaaC Terraform DigitalOcean Kubernetes + Ingress + TLS

+> **Single-click, multi-environment IaC for DigitalOcean Kubernetes, using clean and reusable Terraform modules.**

-This repo provisions a production-ready path to run a Flask app on DigitalOcean Kubernetes (DOKS) behind NGINX Ingress with automatic HTTPS via cert-manager and Let’s Encrypt.
-It also creates a DigitalOcean Container Registry (DOCR) and a VPC.
+This repo provisions a production-ready Kubernetes infrastructure on DigitalOcean, including NGINX Ingress with automatic HTTPS via cert-manager and Let’s Encrypt, a DigitalOcean Container Registry (DOCR), and a VPC.
+It is designed for deploying containerized applications using reusable and clean Terraform modules.

 ## What This Creates